-Border Opening in Time for a NW Angle Late Summer / Fall Getaway
+Border Open for a NW Angle Fall Getaway

 It’s the news many were looking to hear since the border closed March, 2020.
-Canada announced the border will open August 9, 2021 to Americans who have a vaccination card combined with a negative COVID PCR (molecular) test less than 72 hours old.
-This is great news for those wanting to take advantage of late summer and fall up at the NW Angle.
+The Canadian border is open as of August 9th to Americans who have a vaccination card combined with a negative COVID PCR (molecular) test less than 72 hours old.
+This is great news for those wanting to take advantage of fall up at the NW Angle.

 Once the ArriveCAN app is downloaded, travelers from the U.S. into Canada will upload their COVID-19 vaccination card.
 Travelers must also have a COVID-19 PCR (molecular) test showing a negative test that is less than 72 hours from when the test was taken.